kooken/kooken/README.md

 - 🗣️ Strong communication skills — written and verbal
 - 🧩 Comfortable working in agile, remote, and cross-functional environments
 - 🧼 Passionate about clean code, reproducibility, and developer experience
-- 🎮 Gamer mindset — always thinking about systems, feedback loops, and user experience
+- 🧠 Builder mindset — always thinking about systems, feedback loops, and user experience
+- 🌍 Languages: 🇬🇧 English (fluent), 🇫🇮 Finnish (basic — currently learning)
 - 🐸 Certified meme enthusiast — keeping the team laughing is also a skill, right?

 ## Let's Connect!